 EmpowerEd, a representative group of educators across both DCPS and DC charter schools, developed this resource in consultation with health and policy experts to support the district's thinking about school reopening.

 Authors Note: No plan to deal with this incredibly complex puzzle is perfect, but we believe we owe it to DC's families to step forward with concrete solutions.
-This is a living document and we appreciate feedback from educators and families.
+This is a living document and we appreciate your feedback.